Blog

 Variety Trends

-When visiting producers' sites, we observed that while varieties like Catuaí and Mundo Novo still dominate, Arara continues to rise in popularity, valued by producers for yield and resilience, and by us for its fruit-forward, red fruit profiles.
-Some farmers with Arara plots are also experimenting with Paraíso to maintain diversity.
+When visiting producers' sites, we observed that while Catuaí and Mundo Novo still dominate, Arara is rising in popularity for its yield, resilience, and fruit-forward red fruit profiles.
+Some farmers are experimenting with Paraíso to maintain diversity.

 Overall, quality this year is strong, with more even maturation across the regions where we work and great potential for microlots.
 All regions we work in reported cherry volume converting to less green and lower density to some extent.
 This season our producers are showing less interest in anaerobic fermentations, given the higher risks and lower yields, but instead are focusing on naturals and farm investment.
 We could also observe that microlot deliveries are slightly slower than in previous years, but new direct negotiations with farmers keep us well connected and ensure our procurement team access to the right coffees.